 The subconscious creates the baseline of our experience.
 Things like how worthy we believe we are, how safe we feel, how much we feel loved, how much we trust ourselves and each other – these are all the things that we build our experience on.
+It shapes everything about how we experience life.

 These things arise from the felt-sense of the world that we have absorbed in to our beings over time; our subconscious is what we trust to be true in the world.
-It is also the space that we give ourselves to be, think and feel in.

 When we aren’t aware of them, thoughts disappear, but when we aren’t aware of emotions and felt-senses, they still continue to shape our experience and change our behaviour.

 How we feel about things subconsciously, whether we realise it or not, is the prime cause of our behaviour.
-Our thoughts and experience will be created on the subconscious base of how worthy and loved we feel we are.
+Our thoughts and experience, for example, will be created on the subconscious base of how worthy and loved we feel we are.
 If we feel loved, we will tend to think well of ourselves and other people, if we feel unloved, we will be justifying ourselves and attacking others more often.

 If we are rejecting emotions and feelings as not welcome, then they become shadows – rather than expressing them cleanly we push them down and they come out in ways that are harmful to ourselves or others